Sparta Monday Night

 4. After

-the match is completed, both captains shall be responsible for verifying the
+the match is completed, both captains shall be responsible for seeing that a

-score sheets and players fees.
-Both captains will sign the back of the envelope
+verifying the score sheets and players fees.
+Both captains will sign the back

 5. The